-The Organization received donated materials and supplies with an estimated fair market value of \$5,087 for the year ended June 30, 2022.
+The Organization received donated materials and supplies with an estimated fair market value of \$31,521 and \$5,087 for the years ended June 30, 2023 and 2022, respectively.
 Fair market value was determined by assessing identical or similar products using pricing data under a "like-kind" methodology considering the goods' condition and utility for use at the time of the contribution.
 These items are recorded as contributions without restrictions and are used in fundraising and program related activities.

-The Organization was provided professional accounting services at a reduced cost with an estimated fair value of \$3,550.
-The fair value of services received was based on current market rates for professional services the Organization would have paid.
-These services are recorded as contributions without restrictions and professional fees.
+The Organization was provided professional accounting services at a reduced cost with an estimated fair value of \$3,550 for the year ended June 30, 2022.
+The fair value of services was based on current market rates for professional services the Organization would have paid.
+These services are recorded as contributions without donor restrictions and professional fees.
+There were no donated services for the year ended June 30, 2023.